Skip to main content

 Where FUNCTIONS_HOST refers to the domain from which the prismeai-runtime microservice can reach prismeai-functions.

-Where MONGO_HOST should be replaced with the host that allows the prismeai-functions microservice to connect to MongoDB (e.g., mongo if prismeai-functions and mongo are launched from the same docker-compose).
+Where MONGO_HOST should be replaced with the host that allows the prismeai-runtime microservice to connect to MongoDB (e.g., mongo if prismeai-runtime and mongo are launched from the same docker-compose).

 APP_CONFIG_Crawler_apiUrl='http://SEARCHENGINE_HOST:80'